-We will be required to include a report on management's assessment of our internal control over financial reporting as of December 31, 2021.
+We will be required to include a report on management's assessment of our internal control over financial reporting as of December 31, 2021 irrespective of whether we remain an emerging growth company.
 Any failure to implement and maintain effective internal controls over financial reporting could adversely affect the results of assessments by our independent registered public accounting firm and its attestation reports.